A mixed bag for Illinois farmers

 “I think I just made it,” he said.

 In large part, Barry thinks he dodged the worst of what many area farmers have tried to adapt to this season.
-Unlike many Illinois farmers, Barry doesn’t focus on corn and soybeans, and sells in a more direct to consumer manner.
-He is a staple at the Peoria Riverfront Market and runs seasonal CSA programs.
+Unlike many Illinois farmers, Barry doesn’t focus on corn and soybeans, and sells in a more direct-to-consumer manner.
+He is a staple at the Peoria Riverfront Market and runs seasonal consumer-supported agriculture programs.

 Despite the differences, that doesn’t mean he came out unscathed.
 His kale, broccoli and tomato yields were lower than expected, and his winter squash had to be picked early.